ATV group urges members to stay off N.B. trails amid forest-fire risk | CBC News

 The call to stay off trails comes after an ATV ignited a forest fire in the Saint Andrews area, forcing the evacuation of hundreds of homes.

-"We're going to look at the situation and discuss in collaboration with the Department of Natural Resources to ensure we don't create other fires anywhere in the province," said Jacques Poirier, the organization's general manager, in an interview with Radio-Canada.
+"We just want to make sure that all of our members understand the situation that we're in right now with the dry season and the potential of a fire starting very quickly," said Jacques Poirier, the organization's general manager.

 In a memo to members, Poirier said the air quality is unhealthy in certain areas and out-of-control fires could put ATV riders at risk.
+He asked clubs to cancel any scheduled events.

 "We do not recommend anyone go into the forest," he wrote.